 These are challenging times for many individuals, businesses, and institutions in our community.
 They are challenging times for live performance and for The Fox.
 After carefully evaluating all options for the next six months, the Fox Tucson Theatre Board of Directors and Executive Director Bonnie Schock have made the difficult decision to officially suspend programming through December 2020.

 We are filled with hope for the future when we will gather again, and committed to relaunching programming again when both public health and the operational conditions unique to large-scale live performance will allow.
-As of now, scheduled events in 2021 are expected to go forward.

 With federal relief loan funds expired, earned revenue halted for the immediate future, and absorbing ongoing refunds related to 6 months worth of canceled or rescheduled events, The Fox will also further reduce staffing levels.
 A small team of four full-time employees (down from around forty before the pandemic) will prioritize continued customer service for our patrons and donors; loving care of our treasured, historic theatre; and preparation for a 2021 reopening.